If you are looking to save more money, you need to follow these money-saving blogs yesterday.

 That’s the typical life for most, and like always, we don’t even know it.

-According to a report from First National Bank of Omaha, 49% of Americans will be living paycheck to paycheck in 2020.
+According to a report from Investopedia, almost 80% of Americans say they’re living paycheck to paycheck in 2023.

 That means you don’t have any extra cash to do whatever you want.